mercymurigi27/Havemercy-academy/README.md

  supports current IOS,

- #### the user logs  into the system via their credentials and uses the alerts that pops to follow the instuctions on how to take the questions
+ #### The user logs  into the system via their credentials and uses the alerts that pops to follow the instuctions on how to take the questions

 # LANGUAGES USED
 Java Script,

-markdown,
+Markdown,

 HTML,

 ## COPYRIGHT AND LICENCING
+#### This system is copyrighted by the governing laws of kenya.
+#### It has been licenced under innovation laws and any critic or modification is welcomed as long as the changes are not pushed on the master.